LiveHelperChat/doc/docs/users/account.md

 If operator clicks checked to the left of the `eye` icon he will get access to read this departments chats but not accept/chat.

 ### Permissions

-Required permissions to access assigned departments tab
+Required permissions to access assigned departments tab and see assigned departments

 > 'lhuser','see_assigned_departments'

+Required permissions to access assigned departments tab and see assigned departments groups

+> 'lhuser','see_assigned_departments_groups'

-Required permission to be able edit assigned departments.
+Required permission to be able to edit assigned departments/departments groups.
 Without this list will be just rendered without possibility for operator edit assigned departments.
+This gives permission to choose departments groups and departments.

 > 'lhuser','editdepartaments'

 Required permission to choose all departments in account edit

 > 'lhuser','self_all_departments'

+If operator will have `'lhuser','editdepartaments'`, but won't have any of `'lhuser','see_assigned_departments'`, `'lhuser','see_assigned_departments_groups'` he still won't be able to edit his own departments.

 ## Visible lists